 Welcome!
 Here you will find information about the latest, relativistic version of the transactional interpretation of quantum mechanics, 'RTI', blog posts, and an opportunity for informal discussion.
 The transactional interpretation (TI) is a new way of understanding what's behind the formalism of quantum physics.
-My new book for the general reader, Understanding Our Unseen … Continue reading Welcome!
+I have just completed the follow-up book to Understanding Our Unseen … Continue reading Welcome!

 via A quantum myth for our times